intel/llvm/sycl/doc/KernelProgramCache.md

  - Allow for caching of objects built with some build options.
  - Employ the same built object for multiple devices of the same ISA, capabilities and so on. *NOTE:* It's not really known if it's possible to check if two distinct devices are *exactly* the same.
+Probably this should be an improvement request for plugins.
  - Improve testing: cover real use-cases.
 See currently covered cases [here](https://github.com/intel/llvm/blob/sycl/sycl/unittests/kernel-and-program/Cache.cpp).